curif/AgeOfJoyQuartzDocumentation/content/Documents/AGEBasic programing.md

 - `CabPartsCount()`: return the cabinet's parts count.
 Returns -1 when error (for example if the programmer tries to use it in other place than in a cabinet's asset)
 - `CabPartsName(idx)`: given a part number (starting in cero), return the name of the part, eg: "joystick".
 Returns `""` when error (not in a cabinet's asset, or the part number not exists)
-- `CabPartsPosition(name)`: given the name of a part return it's position.
+- `CabPartsPosition(name)`: given the name of a part return it's position on the Cabinet parts list.
 Returns `-1` when error (not in a cabinet's asset, or a part doesn't exists with the provider name)
 - `CabPartsEnable(idx, enable)`: given a part number and a boolean (remember booleans are numbers, `true` is anything different to cero), will disable or enable it.
 When a part is disabled you can't see it in VR.
 Returns `-1` on error.
+- `CabPartsGetCoordinate(string coord, number idx)` to get the `coord` position in [[3D space]]. `coord` could be "X", "Y", "Z" or "H".
+In particular `H` refers to the position of the object starting on the cabinet's base.

 Read more about cabinet's programs in [[AGEBasic in cabinets]].